 After you finish exploring the kimonos, some of which rotate in and out periodically, head over to the museum café and tea garden, which is housed inside Kubota's former workshop.
 There, you can sip fine Japanese teas and coffees while you browse various pieces of Kubota's work (and other artists' Kubota-inspired work) for sale, including ready-to-wear kimonos.

-Alternatively, take your beverage outside and enjoy the garden, which on clear days offers views of Mt.
-Fuji.
+Alternatively, take your beverage outside and enjoy the garden, which on clear days offers views of Mount Fuji.
 Even if a cloudy sky rises over you on the day you visit, you'll be sure to appreciate the aesthetic of the garden and the building, for which Kubota took inspiration from famed Catalán artist Antoni Gaudí.

 To be fair, you probably noticed this as you entered through the seemingly random stone arch that invites you onto the museum grounds, or the large goldfish pond you passed on the way to the main entrance of the museum building.